|Main page - Polish armour / armoured trains / Nr.15 - Polish artillery - Steel Panthers - what's new - Links|

-The auxiliary train consisted of: a locomotive, coaches for officers (2), wagons for NCOs (2) and soldiers (8), bureau wagon, ammunition wagons (2), a fuel store wagon, a technical store wagon, an armoury wagon, an ambulance coach, a kitchen coach, a workshop wagon, a coal wagon, a water tanker and flatcars (5) - some 23 carriages (source ).
-The coaches were three-axle Dy type, the wagons were by default two-axle freight wagons Kd type, the flatcars were two- or four-axle.
+The auxiliary train consisted of: a locomotive, coaches for officers (2), wagons for NCOs (2) and soldiers (8), bureau wagon, ammunition wagons (2), fuel store wagon, technical store wagon, ambulance wagon, kitchen wagon, workshop wagon, open coal wagon, water tanker and flatcars (5) - some 27 carriages in all.
+According to other sources there were only 3 flatcars, but also non-regulation food store wagon and sometimes guard wagon.
+The coaches were three-axle Dy series, the wagons were by default two-axle adapted boxcars Kd series.

-The auxiliary train also had two wz.34 half-tracked trucks, one truck (Polski FIAT 621?) and four motorcycles with sidecars CWS M-111 - carried upon three flatcars.
+The auxiliary train also should have two wz.34 half-tracked trucks, one truck (2.5t Polski FIAT 621?) and four motorcycles with sidecars CWS M-111 - carried upon three flatcars, although actual composition differed and might have contained other cars.
 Wz.34 half-tracks were in the repair patrol, and they could be equipped with a rail-riding device.

 All corrections and additional information or better pictures are welcome!

 Our Thanks to Jarkko Vihavainen, Jerzy S. Prajzner, Arthur Przeczek and Krzysztof Margasiński.